v6d-io/v6d/k8s/cmd/README.md

 ```
       --backup-name string           the name of backup job (default "vineyard-backup")
   -h, --help                         help for backup
-      --limit int                    the limit of objects to backup (default 1000)
+      --objectIDs string             the specific objects to be backed up, separated by comma
       --path string                  the path of the backup data
       --pv-pvc-spec string           the PersistentVolume and PersistentVolumeClaim of the backup data
       --vineyardd-name string        the name of vineyardd